aswnrhdev/binkgram/README.md

 - **Real-time Communication**: Enjoy seamless real-time communication with other users
 - **Chat Rooms**: Enter chat rooms by clicking the join button and engage in conversations
 - **Multiple Conversations**: Simultaneously converse with multiple individuals within the same chat room
-- **Easy Exit**: Exiting the chat is as simple as clicking the 'exit' button
+- **Easy Exit**: Exiting the chat is as simple as clicking the exit button

 ## Technologies Used